inistory/amazon-fashion-data-description-generation/README.md

 # GPT-2
-keyphrase extraction by KeyBERT &amp; GPT-2
+keyphrase extraction by KeyBERT

+text generation by GPT-2